Article ID: 2707341 - View products that this article applies to.

 Method 2: Update the AD FS service metadata to Windows Azure ADFor information about how to update the AD FS service metadata, relying party trust, and token-signing certificate information to the Windows Azure AD authentication system, see the "How to update the configuration of the Office 365 federated domain" section of the following Microsoft Knowledge Base article:

 (http://support.microsoft.com/kb/2647048/ )How to update or to repair the configuration of the Office 365 federated domain

 Method 3: Troubleshoot on-premises time synchronization issuesFor information about how to resolve on-premises time issues that cause SSO authentication failures, see the following Microsoft Knowledge Base article:

-Method 4: Clear the LSA cache of the old UPNFor information about how to resolve the problem that occurs when AD FS 2.0 uses a cached copy of an old UPN to build an AD FS 2.0 claim for Office 365 access, see Method 2 of the following Microsoft Knowledge Base article:
+Method 4: Clear the LSA cache of the old UPNFor information about how to resolve the problem that occurs when AD FS uses a cached copy of an old UPN to build an AD FS claim for access to the cloud service, see Method 2 of the following Microsoft Knowledge Base article:

 Still need help?
 Go to the Office 365 Community

 (http://community.office365.com/en-us/default.aspx)website or the Windows Azure Active Directory Forums